neuroforgede/RESTful-stream.ts/README.md

 }
 ```

-We can now even go further and define a utility method `ctrlGen` specific to our REST API:
+We can even go further and define a utility method `ctrlGen` specific to our REST API:

 ```typescript
 type PageType = // generic PageType for our API